teslaworksumn/lightshow-Gallium/README.md

 * `app/` houses the app and all the files needed.
 * `app/config` contains config files.
-* `app/css` contains css files that are used in Gallium.
+* `app/css` contains CSS files that are used in Gallium.
-* `app/html` contains html files that are used in Gallium.
+* `app/html` contains HTML files that are used in Gallium.
-* `app/js` contains javascript files that are used in Gallium.
+* `app/js` contains JavaScript files that are used in Gallium.
 * `app/img` contains image files that are used in Gallium.

 ## Pre-requisites